-Systems analysts must understand the business that they are analyzing, so courses emphasizing business and organization are encouraged.
-Since many systems analysis jobs involve financial systems, an introductory accounting or micro-economics course (such as BUS 1, BUS 20, or ECON 2) is useful to a systems analysis career so can be used as an elective.
+Systems analysts must understand the business that they are analyzing, so courses emphasizing business and organization are encouraged. \Since many systems analysis jobs involve financial systems, an introductory accounting or micro-economics course (such as BUS 1, BUS 20, or ECON 2) is useful to a systems analysis career so can be used as an elective.

-\Students planning to transfer to a Computer Science program, especially at UC Berkeley, should choose CIS 61 \Finance courses mentioned
+- : Students planning to transfer to a Computer Science program, especially at UC Berkeley, should choose CIS 61

+- : Finance courses mentioned

+- : Analysis courses mentioned